 Post-year exchange, engagement and learning has been expanded by two Arts & Humanities Research Council (AHRC) projects as the AHRC has invested to demonstrate how arts and humanities researchers, often working collaboratively with other disciplines, can support place shaping and policy making.
 These projects have allowed further innovative outputs by the partnership, such as the Coventry Cultural Challenge (a type of cultural solutions hackathon), Walking Through Coventry Data (an immersive data and images experience of the city in its new The Reel Store digital gallery) and a Future Trends Series of roundtables.

-This article was originally published in the Key Cities’ report Culture and Place in Britain.
+It was originally published in the Key Cities’ report Culture and Place in Britain.